Jian Ghomeshi: Criminal charges and trial

 A second trial for one additional charge was scheduled for June 2016.
-On May 11, 2016, however, the Crown withdrew the last remaining charge, re: the alleged sexual assault against Kathryn Borel, a producer of Q, after Ghomeshi signed a peace bond which did not include an admission of guilt.
-(The publication ban as to the name of the victim, Borel, was lifted that same day.)
+On May 11, 2016, however, the Crown withdrew the last remaining charge over the alleged sexual assault against Kathryn Borel, a producer of Q, after Ghomeshi signed a peace bond.
+The publication ban as to the name of the victim, Borel, was lifted that same day.
 According to Borel, Henein approached Borel's representation to ask for an alternative to a trial, and after several exchanges Ghomeshi agreed to apologize to Borel and did so formally.
 "A peace bond is an order from a court that typically involves keeping good behaviour and a prohibition on contacting the complainant," lawyers told the CBC.
 "The signing of a peace bond is not an admission of having committed a crime."

+Further allegations

-In 2022, actress Sarah Polley accused Ghomeshi of sexually assaulting her while on a date together when she was 16 and he was 28.
-The two had remained professionally congenial after the alleged assault and she appeared numerous times on Q. She revealed that she had wanted to come forward about her experiences in 2014 but because of their professional relationship she was dissuaded by family and friends from speaking out.
-She ultimately chose to do so in her autobiographical essay collection Run Towards the Danger.
+In 2022, actress Sarah Polley accused Ghomeshi of sexually assaulting her on a date in 1995, when she was 16 and he was 28.
+Polley made the accusation in her autobiographical essay collection Run Towards the Danger, in which she wrote that she had wanted to come forward about her experiences in 2014 but was dissuaded by family and friends from speaking out.